 Task 5B offers a Rolling Stone cover that very effectively can be said to be responding to changes in the zeitgeist.
-Consider how this cover would have been 10, 20 or 30 years ago by looking at the covers in Task 5C.
+Consider how this cover would have been 10, 20 or 30 years ago by looking at the covers and task on slide Task 5C.

-The Task 5D tasks both use the Apeshit video with parental advisory lyrical content.
+Task 5D and 5E both use the Apeshit video with parental advisory lyrical content.
 There are plenty of examples around that could be substituted (the This is America by Childish Gambino, Formation by Beyoncé, Letter to the Free by Common, Borders by MIA, Melanie Fiona I Tried etc.) but we use this as it stimulates debate on the key issues of celebrity, art, music and identity being defined by the contexts of the product.